EPONINE LOVES > VILLA MAHABHIROM

 The simplicity of the interior design is a brilliant call; it celebrates entirely the architecture of the Thai houses.
 You could be transported right back to the day they were built if it weren’t for the beautiful Jim Thompson head boards above (almost all) the beds.
 The pop of colour from the head boards give the rooms a contemporary twist, a combination so delightful you find yourself staying in bed for longer than you should.

 The food is absolutely bloomin’ marvellous - deep fried catfish, fresh spring rolls stuffed full of herbs, and pad thai were particularly popular with the Eponine contingent.
-A mango fruit smoothie was also ordered regularly (though, disappointingly, the smoothie has “ruined mangoes” for Jet and Nina back in the UK.
+A mango smoothie was also a favourite (though, disappointingly, the smoothie has “ruined mangoes” for Jet and Nina back in the UK.
 It seems that the English supermarket ones aren’t worth their salt anymore).

 The staff at Villa Mahabhirom are particularly kind.
 Everything is done with a big smile and a genuine willingness to make your stay a wonderful one.
-It’s a nuanced difference, but an important one, when staff truly want to help.
-The team at Villa Mahabhirom really do.
+It makes such a difference when staff truly want to help.
+And the team at Villa Mahabhirom really do.
 They know how special their hotel is, and they want you to know it too.

 To sum up, this place rocks.
-To say it is “worth a visit” is an understatement.
 You simply must swing by if you have the pleasure of finding yourself in Chiang Mai any time in the future.
 We’re already plotting an excuse to get there.